From Dinosaur to Avatar — The Never-Ending Process of Learning and Growing as a Teacher

 Within this online world, teachers have the opportunity to access real-world experts, fresh content, job-embedded learning, opportunities to work in educator cohort groups, share information and experiences.

-For example, Teach n’ Kids Learn (TKL) a leading provider of online courses can offer educators a multitude of online comprehensive courses which are available on any device having access to the internet.
+For example, Teach n’ Kids Learn (TKL) a leading provider of online courses can offer educators a multitude of online comprehensive courses that are available on any device having access to the internet.
 The course can range from helping teachers to identify and challenge gifted students, finding strategies which will create a Blended Learning Environment, help to guide girls through Relational Aggression (Anti-Bullying), help student that are struggling to read, as well as focusing on strengthening all of the core content areas.
 Just take a look at the kinds of learning opportunities that are now available for teachers online at an affordable price.

 These new online learning opportunities are not going away.
 In fact, they are getting bigger and better each and every day.
-As more teachers are provided with these online opportunities to expand their own professional expertise, they will leave behind the days of the dinosaurs and become the avatars who will bridge today’s learner with their career choices of tomorrow.
+As more teachers are provided with these online opportunities to expand their own professional expertise, they will leave behind the days of the dinosaurs and become the avatars who will bridge today’s learners with their career choices of tomorrow.